jessvb/smapi_gwt/README.md

 which describes exactly how to build your project.
 This file has been tested to work against Ant 1.7.1.

-Before you build your project, make sure to change the `gwt.sdk` path in the build file, which looks something like this:
+Before you build your project, change the `build.xml.template` filename to `build.xml`.
+Also change the `gwt.sdk` path in the build file (which looks something like this:
-`<property name="gwt.sdk" location="/path/to/sdk/folder" />`.
-(Change the `location` field to be the path containing your [GWT SDK, which can be downloaded here](http://www.gwtproject.org/download.html).)
+`<property name="gwt.sdk" location="/path/to/gwt/sdk/folder" />`) to contain the path of your GWT SDK.
+(The [GWT SDK can be downloaded here](http://www.gwtproject.org/download.html).)

 The following assumes `ant` is on your command line path.